aappddeevv/scalajs-reaction/README.md

 ```scala
 val hstyle = new StyleAttr { display = "flex" }
 ```

+fabric's `merge-styles` is also provided in the fabric pacakge and you can use css-in-scala concepts to create your styles easily.
+See the ToDo example source code for a detailed example.
+It works nicely and is independent of fabric.
+Tree shaking should remove any fabric UI code if you only want to use `merge-styles` but not the UI part, and sill want a lean bundle.

 ### Redux
 Redux integration requires you to export your component then import it with